Want to know the biggest graphic design mistakes marketers make ALL-THE-TIME?

 But we totally get it...

-Us marketers juggle many different plates and we don't always have in-house designers at hand to help us out.
+Us marketers juggle many plates, and we don't always have in-house designers at hand to help us out.

 Small or major graphic design mistakes creep up.